silviaCerby/gitbook/docs/management/credential_management/vaults/view-the-vaults-to-which-you-have-shared-access.md

 ---
-description: This article describes how you can view the vaults to which all users have access.
+description: "This article describes how you can view the vaults to which all users have access."
 intercom_id: 10113743
 ---